-We highly recommend the star-hopping RDI technique as an alternative to ADI for high contrast imaging between 0.1" to 0.3" from the host star, especially when small sky rotations are expected for ADI.
-For starhopping, the SPHERE\gen\acq\starhop and SPHERE\gen\acq\hopback templates should be used (as opposed to the GoTo template) for hopping to a reference star which is only a few degrees away.
+We strongly recommend the star-hopping RDI technique as an alternative to ADI for high contrast imaging within 1" separation from the host star, especially when small sky rotations are expected for ADI.
+The contrast performance details can be found in Wahhaj et al. 2021, along with a special data reduction pipeline for star-hopping IRDIFS data.

+For starhopping, the SPHERE_gen_acq_starhop and SPHERE_gen_acq_hopback templates should be used (as opposed to the GoTo template) for hopping to a reference star, which is a few degrees away.
 The hop is expected to take just 1 minute, but with detector readout time, there will be a 2 minute gap in integration during the hop.
 As described below, the performance at small separations is unprecedented and the gain is attributed to the quick hops now possible.

-The SPHERE\gen\acq\starhop performs a telescope offset to a nearby star (e.g. a calibrator) trying to keep the guide star the same.
-Good performance is expected for hops to reference stars within a degree.
-Like the GoTo template, it does not perform any AO or instrument setup and thus has to be used after one of the acquisition templates (except the GoTo).
-It does not obtain any data either.
-After the SPHERE\gen\acq\starhop is used, the hop vector and the guide star (or guide stars, if a second one had to be used) are saved for duration of the concatenation.
-Then, the SPHERE\gen\acq\hopback template can be called to hop back and forth between the science and the calibrator star, while guiding is started automatically on each hop using the previously stored parameters.
+The SPHERE_gen_acq_starhop performs a telescope offset to a nearby star (e.g. a PSF reference).
+The best performances are expected for hops to reference stars within a degree.
+As with the GoTo template, no further AO or instrument setups are performed here.
+The template has to be used after one of the normal acquisition templates.
+After the SPHERE_gen_acq_starhop is used, the hop vector and the guide star (or guide stars, if a second one had to be used) are saved for duration of the concatenation.
+Then, the SPHERE_gen_acq_hopback template can be called to hop back and forth between the science and the reference star, while guiding is started automatically on each hop using the previously stored parameters.
 No keyword parameters need to be supplied to the hopback template as it alternatively uses the hop vector with a positive and then a negative direction.
 However, the vector direction can be forced to be positive or negative.
-The star hopping templates are ideal for Reference-PSF Differential Imaging (RDI) or SAM observation sequences, when the calibrator star is close.
+The star hopping templates can be used with all observing modes of SPHERE, given that an appropriate reference star is available.